 Robyn Carr was a young mother of two in the mid-1970s when she started writing fiction, an Air Force wife, educated as a nurse, whose husband’s frequent assignment changes made it difficult for her to work in her profession.
+Originally from Minnesota, they lived in all four corners of Texas, Alabama, Florida, California, Utah, Arizona and Nevada.
 Little did the aspiring novelist know then, as she wrote with babies on her lap, that she would become one of the world’s most popular authors of romance and women’s fiction, that 11 of her novels would earn the #1 berth on the New York Times bestselling books list.

-In the eight years since Robyn’s A Virgin River Christmas scored her first New York Times success in 2008, the Las Vegas author’s novels have spent 231 weeks on that prestigious list.
+Robyn’s A Virgin River Christmas scored her first New York Times success in 2008 and since then, the Las Vegas author’s novels have spent nearly 250 weeks on that prestigious list.
 Amazingly, sales of her books in digital and print have risen with each successive novel.
 Her 20-book Virgin River series alone has netted more than 13 million copies.
 That series’ sixteenth title, Bring Me Home for Christmas, scored the #1 slot not only on the New York Times list but on two others as well—Publishers Weekly and Barnes and Noble.

 Proof of Robyn’s international popularity is also in the numbers.
-Over the past 17 years, 41 Robyn Carr titles, with collectively 27 million copies in print, have been translated into 19 languages in 30 countries.
+Robyn Carr titles have collectively sold over 27 million copies and have been translated into 19 languages in 30 countries.

-As a sign of the significant contributions Robyn has made to the genre, the Romance Writers of America, the trade association representing 10,200 members who write romance and live in 35 countries, has announced Robyn as the winner of the 2016 Nora Roberts Lifetime Achievement Award.
+As a sign of the significant contributions Robyn has made to the genre, the Romance Writers of America, the trade association representing 10,200 members who write romance and live in 35 countries, awarded Robyn the 2016 Nora Roberts Lifetime Achievement Award.

 “I discovered romance novels when doctors instructed me to stay down and keep my feet up during a complicated pregnancy,” Robyn said.
 “A neighbor brought me ten paperbacks a week to read.
 And I was hooked.
 I started to write them, but it wasn’t an easy ride.
 After critiquing my third manuscript at a writers’ conference, one novelist suggested I find something to do for which I had talent.
 Fortunately, I ignored her and persevered.
 I was first published in 1978, with an historical titled Chelynne, but it took me 30 years to score that first New York Times placement.”

 Although Robyn’s earlier novels were historicals, she found the voice that has resonated with readers by writing a blend of contemporary romance and women’s fiction—books that not only entertain but also address sensitive issues, such as domestic violence, Post-Traumatic Stress Disorder, workplace burnout and miscarriage, anything that can compromise a woman’s happiness because she’s female.
 There have been standalone novels—and wildly popular series.
 First there were the Grace Valley books, set in small-town California.
 Then came Robyn’s break-out, 20-story Virgin River series, which takes place in a rugged outpost in northern California’s redwood forests.
-More recently, her nine-book Thunder Point series in a friendly coastal Oregon community has captured readers’ hearts.
+Her nine-book Thunder Point series in a friendly coastal Oregon community has captured readers’ hearts.
 As a measure of their popularity, Robyn’s third Thunder Point novel, The Hero, debuted in the number one spot on eight national bestseller lists.
-All of her books are about strong women.

 Besides strong, likeable characters who face real-life issues while making and maintaining close relationships with friends and lovers, what has made Robyn’s Carr’s novels phenomenally successful?